Home visit policy

 FIND OUT ABOUT OUR VISIT POLICY

-NOTES ON HOME VISITS DURING CORONAVIRUS PANDEMIC
+HOME VISITS DURING CORONAVIRUS PANDEMIC

 In order to keep all patients safe, and especially those patients who are most at risk, we are aiming to carry out as few visits as possible.
+This is in line with national guidance for general practice.

 We strongly encourage use of online self-care and help services during this very difficult time for everyone.
 Specific information on conditions and available support for patients can be found on our General Practice 2.0 page.